 How do you assess what a reasonable adjustment is?

 Under the Equality Act 2010 an employer has a duty to take make reasonable adjustments when a workplace feature or practice puts a worker or job applicant with a disability at a disadvantage.

-Employers are under a duty to make reasonable adjustments to the recruitment process in specific circumstances, to eliminate the disadvantages to a disabled job applicant.
+Making reasonable adjustments during the recruitment process in relation to a disabled job applicant:

 The Equality Act 2010 makes it illegal to treat an employee unfavourably for something arising out of a disability.